Ortfs/RealBookParser/README.md

-# RealBookParser
-RealBookParser - a simple tool for managing "Real Book" pdfs
+# RealBookParser - a simple tool for managing "Real Book" pdfs

 Welcome to RealBookParser v1.4!

-INTRODUCTION
+##INTRODUCTION

 As all jazz musicians know, "Real Books" are an extremely important resource.
 However, they can be hard work; especially if one only has them in digital form.
 Let's assume you want to play a piece which you know is contained in a Real Book and that you have said Real Book in pdf form.
 This is what you have to do: